 Thoughts on insulation…

 Air-Barriers are the foundation for insulation.
 A properly built home has no exposed insulation.
 The insulation in a properly built home doesn’t get in the way and it shouldn’t hide a bunch of important building details.
-In a typical home the wall cavity is built in order: Bottom plate, Top plate, side-stud, side-stud, exterior sheathing… (we now have 5 sides).
+In a typical home, the typical exterior wall cavity is built in order: Bottom plate, Top plate, side-stud, side-stud, exterior sheathing… (we now have 5 sides).
 The seams and gaps and penetrations in this open cavity must be air-sealed, prior to insulation.
 The drywall covers the insulation, and provides the 6th side air-barrier.
 The exception is spray foam, which can act as an air-barrier and insulation, which can make framing and wiring and running mechanical much much easier.
 Actually Closed-Cell spray-foam can be formulated to provide a vapor-barrier, and can be used to support tubs, showers, and for fastening plastic sheeting to a foundation wall in a crawlspace.

 Ceiling insulation tends to be enclosed on 5 sides, but only if baffles, dams, and framing were installed with the insulation in mind.
 When the job is done the only thing left to see should be the insulation, the roof, the rafters, the dams and maybe the baffles.
 We want the blower technician to install the blown product into what essentially is a 2′ deep box with no lid.
 If the blower goes crazy and decides to blow 18″ of energy saving goodness, no insulation should spill out of the box.
 The box should keep all wind out of the insulation so that it can work effectively, while letting the roof breathe too.
 Cellulose insulation is relatively cheap, and can be used to cover ducts and greatly improve their efficiency and durability.